 The hard truth is that if you want to take your organisation into the future with innovations you’ve got to have a learning organisation:

-“On the basis of a unique data set covering 2000 Danish private firms it is demonstrated that firms combining several of the organisational traits of the learning organisation are much more prone to introduce new products than the others.”
+“On the basis of a unique data set covering 2000 Danish private firms it is demonstrated that firms combining several of the organizational traits of the learning organization are much more prone to introduce new products than the others.”
 (Peter Nielsen and Bengt-Åke Lundvall, Aalborg University).

-One of the critical ingredients for creating a learning organisation is ensuring you’ve got a feedback culture.
-Let’s face it, how do you learn without asking for feedback?
+One of the critical ingredients for creating a learning organization is ensuring that there is a feedback culture.
+Because let’s face it, how do you learn without asking for feedback?

 Based on our experience we’ve compiled 5 questions you need to ask yourself to evaluate if you’ve got a feedback culture: